 Valentine’s Day Unit Study for MERLD Boys

-Now that both of my boys are home, I’m looking for ways to do fun things with them that are fun and learning at the same time.
+Once we began homeschooling, I began looking for ways to celebrate all holidays with them that were fun and learning at the same time.

 We’re prone to think of Valentine’s Day as hearts and girlie colors, roses and chocolate, but there is a history to Valentine’s Day that really has nothing to do with that.